loda-lang/loda-programs/README.md

 Calling another LODA program is supported using the `cal` operation.
 This assumes you are evaluating the program as a sequence (see below).
 It takes two arguments.
 The first one is the parameter of the called program.
 The second argument is the number of the OEIS program to be called (see below).
 The result is stored in the first argument.
 For example, the operation `cal $2,45` evaluates the program A000045 (Fibonacci numbers) using the argument value in `$2` and overrides it with the result.

 __Termination:__ all LODA programs are guaranteed to halt on every input.
-An infinite loop cannot occur, because the values of the memory region strictly decrease in every iteration and can at most reach the region consisting only of zeros.
+Recursive calls are not allowed.
+An infinite loop also cannot occur, because the values of the memory region strictly decrease in every iteration and can at most reach the region consisting only of zeros.
 Hence, all loops therefore also all LODA programs eventually terminate.

 ### Integer Sequences